 No matter which security question you go with, your best bet is to treat it like another password—a long string of letters, numbers, and special characters that could not be guessed or divined from a cursory glance at Facebook.
-Use a full phrase instead of a single word (maybe even one that inspires you to be a better person every time you type it).
+Use a full phrase instead of a single word.
 Need an example?
 If you pick the question, “what was your first dog’s name” a strong answer would be “[email protected]@lled!”.

 Make sure you use a unique answer for every account that requires a reminder question, and log them in a password manager alongside your other passwords.
 Of course, this is all moot for the estimated 17% of Americans who secure their data with the password “123456.”
 But progress happens in baby steps (just maybe don’t use your baby’s name as your password reminder answer).